-Sixth Form Curriculum - Provisional for 2019-2021
+Sixth Form Curriculum - Provisional for 2020-2022

 The subjects available to those qualifying for the Sixth Form are set out in the columns below.
 We expect members of the Sixth Form to take three A Levels and an elective.
 Only one subject can be chosen from each of the columns.
 Those wishing to study four A Levels are asked to seek advice in the first instance from the Deputy Head (Academic) or Senior Tutor.
+Please note that some electives must be chosen within the column structure.